tompedals/beebole-2-heyupdate/README.md

 - A valid account at __BeeBole__
 - A Linux terminal window
 - curl (you almost certainly have this)
+- The Perl module JSON.
+If you get error messages about this, install it with e.g. `cpan -i JSON`.

 Instructions
 ------------